coralproject/reef/CONTRIBUTOR-GUIDE.md

 The Coral Project practices master as tip git style.
 At any given time, there should only be two active branches:

-* _master_: the bleeding edge version
+* _master_: the tip, which includes all completed and reviewed code
 * _release_: the most recent release

 Along side these branches, there may be any number of working branches and/or forks.
 These are merged directly back into master in the manner described below.

-### Notes:
+Once working branches are merged, they will be deleted.

 Fixes for bugs that have made it into the _release_ branch must be applied to both the _release_ branch and _master_.